pazmanyisandor/Maze/Documentation/documentation.md

 - **labyrinthWall.prefab**
   - Prefab for the walls of the labyrinth.
 - **ChestFreeScene.unity**
-  - A Unity scene that is likely part of the ChestFree asset package.
+  - A Unity scene that is part of the ChestFree asset package.
 - **Result.unity** and **Testbed.unity**
   - Scene files for the demonstration and testing environments.

 ### Miscellaneous Files
-- **MoveToTarget.onnx**
-  - The ONNX file at the root may be an earlier or alternative version of the agent's brain.
 - **documentation.md**
-  - A Markdown file presumably containing additional documentation.
+  - This file, containing additional documentation.

 This structure ensures a well-organized workflow, making each component of the project easily accessible for development and management purposes.